Close relatives1 of ADB staff, except spouses of international staff, are not eligible for recruitment and appointment to staff positions.

 The selected candidate is appointed for an initial term of 3 years.

 ADB offers competitive remuneration and a comprehensive benefits package.
 Actual appointment salary will be based on ADB's standards and computation, taking into account the selected individual's qualifications and experience.

 ADB seeks to ensure that everyone is treated with respect and given equal opportunities to work in an inclusive environment.
-ADB encourages all qualified candidates to apply regardless of their racial, ethnic, religious and cultural background, gender, sexual orientation or disabilities.
+ADB encourages all qualified candidates who are nationals of ADB member countries to apply regardless of their racial, ethnic, religious and cultural background, gender, sexual orientation or disabilities.
 Women are highly encouraged to apply.